Ask the Expert: Can My Home Help Me Retire?

 When you’re deciding whether or not to prepay, you have to consider where else you’d be putting those assets.
 If you would otherwise invest in bonds or CDs, prepaying might be a better option with the way current interest rates are, but if you’d otherwise invest in the stock market, prepaying might not be right for your portfolio.
 Remember, you want to keep the correct allocation for yourself.
 So don’t only invest in bonds and then also start prepaying your mortgage.
 Instead, make sure you diversify your risks and invest in the market, bonds, and consider prepaying the mortgage to supplement those options.

-The takeaway: I think the important thing is not to forget home equity as a potential income source, especially reverse mortgages.
+I think the important thing is not to forget home equity as a potential income source, especially reverse mortgages.
 For the average American, it’s the second largest source of wealth outside Social Security, so it’s important to make sure that it’s effectively and strategically used—and all the research shows we need to be using it at the beginning of retirement.

 Jamie Hopkins is the Associate Director of American College’s New York Life Center for Retirement Income and an Associate Professor of Taxation in the American College’s Retirement Income Certified Professional (RICP) program, the leading retirement income education program in the country.
 He’s a frequent contributor to Forbes, where he covers retirement issues such as long-term care, taxation of insurance benefits, and estate planning.